kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-c5-nca-exam-anxiety.md

 - Causing physical symptoms (vomiting, migraines)
 - Making you consider withdrawing from exams you are prepared for

-**Seek professional help.** A GP can provide short-term beta-blockers (reduce physical anxiety without sedation).
+**Seek professional help.** A GP can provide short-term beta-blockers, which reduce the physical symptoms of anxiety (racing heart, trembling) without sedating you cognitively.
+Note: beta-blockers are not suitable for everyone and have contraindications including asthma and certain cardiac conditions.
+Discuss your full medical history with your GP before requesting them.
 A therapist can provide CBT techniques specific to performance anxiety.

 **Do not suffer silently.** The NCA is hard enough without untreated anxiety.